harrycresswell/harry/site/content/articles/static-site-form-handling-netlify.md

 date: 2018-04-05T09:49:36+02:00
 tags: ["Hugo", "Code"]
 slug: "forms-with-netlify"
+description: "Learn how to use Netlify to manage form submissions with automatic spam filtering"
 ---

 _Note: This tutorial requires you have a static site which you deploy using [Netlify](https://www.netlify.com/).
 If you don‘t use Netlify, read on as you might well be convinced to switch._